paris-saclay-cds/ramp-board/doc/contribute.rst

 The above settings are used by travis.
 The <db_owner> is the owner of your database.
 If you don't know who is the owner of your database you can find it out by typing in your terminal:
-To find out

     ~ $ psql -l